dgpv/bsst/README.md

         Pattern can be suffexed with ':' followed by the number of samples to produce.
 For example, 'wit*:3' will produce 3 samples for each witness.
-        By default, 1 sample for each analyzed value will be produced.
+        By default, 1 sample for each model value will be produced.

         Note that if the value itself was never accessed by the script, the model value for it will not be produced, even if the